MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-access-denied.md

 ## Symptoms

-When you connect to an Azure Windows virtual machine (VM) by remote desktop, the following error is received in the login screen:
+When you connect to an Azure Windows VM by remote desktop, the following error is received in the login screen:

    >Access is denied.